JustSomeGuy2000/Chess/docs.md

 Manual piece-placing option? (for certain variants) Manual army choosing? (for some variants)
 Pocket-like space (for some variants)
+Remove debug stuff (grid, mouse position, tiles showing if they are locked)

 # Modes to add:
 Duck chess (the duck)